Cooking With All Parts of a Chicken

 Grilled East Asian Kebabs

-Serve with chutney and pita bread, if desired.
+Serve sprinkled with cilantro, chutney, and pita bread, if desired.

 *If tandoori seasoning is unavailable, substitute 1 tablespoon cumin, 1 teaspoon smoked paprika, 1/2 teaspoon turmeric, 1/2 teaspoon coriander, 1/2 teaspoon black pepper, 1/2 teaspoon oregano.